-In a relationship or marriage, one key ingredient that keeps a couple together is the practice of resolving conflicts.
+In a relationship or marriage, the number one ingredient that keeps a couple together is success in resolving conflicts.
 Love goes far, but it only goes so far.
 It is difficult to keep good feelings alive in the midst of strife.
-Eventually, something has to give, and too often it is the commitment to making things work.
+Eventually, something has to give, and too often it is the commitment.

-A couple, like an individual, typically has the instinct to try to solve one’s own problems.
-However, a couple–again like an individual–has blind spots that create challenges.
+A couple, like an individual, typically has an instinct to try to solve one’s own problems.
+However, a couple—again like an individual—has blind spots that can be overcome.
 It is sometimes difficult to go beyond the immediate situation or issue without an objective party to help neutralize the high emotions enough to get to a place of understanding and negotiation.
 This is where couples work can help, and move you along further in less time.

 Typically, couples come into therapy as a “last ditch” effort.
 Professional help is often put off until separation is imminent—the point at which one cannot “take it” anymore.
 The reluctance to seek help outside the marriage is understandable, but too often fuels the fire in perpetuating negative cycles.
 The good news is that if both individuals motivated to stay together, couples work can still be effective in repairing the damage in the connection and the hurt feelings.
 Recognition of these matters has encouraged newly formed couples—even before marriage—to enter couples work and correct the problems that keep getting in the way.